Medically reviewed by Amy Gorin, MS, RDN

 28. Peanut Butter Banana Oatmeal Smoothie from Alissa Rumsey

 31. The Best Overnight Oats from Julie Harrington

 32. Pumpkin Baked Oatmeal with Streusel Topping from Alissa Rumsey

-34. Wild Blueberry Chia Breakfast Bowl from Jenny Shea Rawn at My Cape Cod Kitchen
+34. Wild Blueberry Chia Breakfast Bowl from Jenny Shea Rawn, RD, at My Cape Cod Kitchen

 35. Candy Corn Overnight Oats from Lauren Harris-Pincus

 36. Mango Almond Oatmeal from my own kitchen